iamcest/covid19-slides/covid-19-cxh-slides.md

 #

 - Droplet (dominant means of transmission, can't travel more than 1m, can persist on surfaces, surgical mask helpful).
-- Aerosol transmission (can travel more than 1m, surgical mask not helpful).
 - Social distancing, hand hygiene, and in a hospital setting [appropriate use of PPE](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/874411/When_to_use_face_mask_or_FFP3.pdf) are important.

 #